Positioning for an Artificial Intelligence Driven Economy with Both Growth Plays and "AI-Resistant" Investments

 These are often called “small boring businesses that print money.”

-Counter-Arguments and Rebuttals
+Counter-Arguments and Thoughts

 1) Flood of workers

-One counter argument is that while today these are lucrative niches, they might not stay that way.
-One of the potential AI scenarios is that of wide-spread white collar job loss.
-If that happens, then there could be a rush of white-collar workers into these jobs.
-First, a mass-job loss and a rush of all workers into these jobs is not guaranteed (and if AI succeeds, a rise in new jobs like builders and others could slow this down, to much less extreme scenarios than Cintrini research envisioned in their "thought experiment" / "potential scenario").
-And yes, if it does happen, it would definitely be bad for the workers, because it would reduce wages.
-However, that could actually be positive for a company owner (because wages are a major cost).
-Ultimately, what matters most for an owner is profit margin (revenue - cost).
-And so in this scenario, profitability wouldn't necessarily go down.
-Still, if people are concerned about wage-drops affecting investments, there are ways to address this.
-It's important to remember that different industries would be affected differently.
+At the same time, a rush of all workers into these jobs is also not guaranteed (and if AI succeeds, a rise in new jobs like builders and others could slow this down, to much less extreme scenarios than Cintrini research envisioned in their "thought experiment" / "potential scenario").
+But let's say it does happen.
+If it does .. then it would definitely be bad for the workers, because it would reduce wages.
+However, that's not necessarily the same thing as a company owner.
+In many past technological revolutions, automation moved income from labor (workers) to capital (owners).
+And from an owner's point of view: Wages are a major cost -- and so reductions have a positive effect.
+And what matters most for an owner is profit margin (revenue - cost).
+So in this scenario, profitability wouldn't necessarily go down.
+Still, if someone is concerned about wage-drops affecting investment, there are ways to address this.
+A uniform flood into all industries is very unlikely.
 Lots of people could become Uber drivers quickly and easily.
 Fewer would take the four years to apprentice as an electrician and pay for an expensive license.
-So an investor might focus on industries with larger barriers to entry or which require lengthy apprenticeships (or time-consuming / expensive licenses).
+So an investor could focus on industries with larger barriers to entry or which require lengthy apprenticeships (or time-consuming / expensive licenses).

 2) Robots